Spend 5 Minutes To Learn

 With an ever-increasing number of propositions per game, the NBA is a place to set your prop bets on.

 Live betting in the NBA is over the moon compared to sports like NHL or MLB.
-It falls short in contrast with the NFL—but they’re a big deal.
+It falls short in contrast with the NFL—but they’re a big deal for sports fans.

 Most sportsbooks offer live betting every night on the NBA action, but only for the highly relevant games.
-Come playoffs time, live betting options are broader.
+Come playoff time, live betting options are broader.